1. ProTop Knowledge Base

 Client-Server

-Measurement is done by an independently running _progres -p zippyng.p daemon process started by ProTop installed .
+Measurement is done by an independently running _progres -p zippyng.p daemon process started by ProTop.
 Like User Experience Localhost, the process is typically initiated via schedule.cfg and creates:

 [PROTOPDIR]/log/zippying.[friendlyName].cs.log

-However, since the corresponding pt3agent is not running on that remote server, the log file needs to be copied to the database server being tested so the appropriate pt3agent can upload the metric data to the ProTop Portal.
+However, since the corresponding pt3agent is not running on that remote server, the log file must be copied from the remote box to the database server so the appropriate pt3agent can upload the metric data to the ProTop Portal.

 2. Configure the remote copy command by copying [PROTOPDIR]/bin/zipenv.x to zipenv (%PROTOP%\bin\zipenv.batx to zipenv.bat on Windows) and edit the ZIPSYNC line as follows: